saminsoolee/hyperapp-starterkit/README.md

 # Premium Korean BBQ Website

-A project website designed for restaurants using HTML, SCSS, and JSX
+A project web application designed for restaurants using HTML, SCSS, and JSX

 The website is broken down into sections of :
 1. Header